samst0r/DarkenMyColour/README.md

 Usage
 -----
-Get a darker version of a colour you've been using in a theme or design!
+Get a darker (or lighter) version of a colour you've been using in a theme or design!

 ### How To
 1. Input a hex colour code into the left box.